-- 1. List the three states of matter.
-Solid, liquid, gas - 2.
-Describe what happens to solid ice when it is heated.
-The temperature rises causing the solid to melt. - 3.
+1. List the three states of matter.

+- 2. Describe what happens to solid ice when it is heated. - 3.
 Below are the definitions of each of the three states of matter.
 They are placed in the wrong order.
 Match the right letter to the number and draw a line from one to the next.